-4. All employees/contractors

-are responsible for safety.
+4. All employees/contractors are responsible for safety.

-People are the most important element of

-our health and safety program and ensuring

-our operational reliability.
-Enbridge expects

-employees and contractors to take personal

-accountability for their safety, that of their

-the safe operations of our assets.
-Further,

-unsafe.
-Our success depends on all levels and all members of the organization being procedures as well as all applicable regulations, codes and standards.
-Working committed and accountable for consiste adhering to our company policies and safely is a condition of employment.
+People are the most important element of our health and safety program and ensuring our operational reliability.
+Enbridge expects employees and contractors to take personal accountability for their safety, that of their co-workers and the general public, and the safe operations of our assets.
+Further, workers have not only a right but a duty to stop and/or refuse work they feel is unsafe.
+Our success depends on all levels and all members of the organization being committed and accountable for consistently afhering to our company policies and procedures as well as all applicable regulations, codes and standards.
+Working safely is a condition of employment.

-workers have not only a right but a duty

-to stop and/or refuse work they feel is

-co-workers and the general public, and